 Anne Rivers Siddons

-Though many reviewers have compared Siddons's writing and subject matter to those of Margaret Mitchell, Siddons doesn't see her writings as romanticized, but rather realistic.
-"It's like an old marriage or a long marriage," she once said about her relationship with the South and its portrayal in her novels.
+Though many reviewers have compared Siddons's writing and subject matter to those of Margaret Mitchell, Siddons disagreed, and she saw her own Southern storytelling as less romantic, more realistic than Mitchell's blockbuster Gone with the Wind.
+"It's like an old marriage or a long marriage," she once said about her own fictional South, as it is portrayed by her novels.
 "The commitment is absolute, but the romance has long since worn off....
 I want to write about it as it really is."

-The author of 19 novels, Siddons died of lung cancer at her Charleston, SC, home at the age of 83.
+The author of nineteen novels, Siddons died of lung cancer at her Charleston, SC, home at the age of 83.

 The following titles may be found in the Hall of Fame Library: